CERC-Genomic-Medicine/Phenotype_Filtering_Tool/Phenotype_filtering/Continuous/readme.md

 Usage :

-With a file named Continuous_data.json (created with the associate python script) and an images/ directory (with images created with the same script) simply click on the Unix executable.
+With a file named Continuous_data.json (created with Script_statistics_continuous_variable.py) and an images/ directory (with images created with Script_statistics_continuous_variable.py) simply click on the Unix executable.